edx/edx-exams/docs/decisions/0004-downstream-effect-events.rst

   * We have designed these events to be "generic", such that they can be triggered under contexts outside of exams by other services.

 #.
-Event producers implemented to edx-exams
+Event producers implemented in edx-exams

   * We will implement these producers in the backend in the places we want these events to be triggered.